koutto/jok3r/README.rst

 *Jok3r* is a Python3 CLI application which is aimed at **helping penetration testers for network infrastructure and web black-box security tests**.

+Its main goal is to **save time on everything that can be automated during network/web pentest in order to enjoy more time on more interesting and challenging stuff**.

+To achieve that, it **combines open-source Hacking tools to run various security checks against all common network services.**

 =============
 Main features